-Silicon Carbide: Used to modify CBN and diamond wheels.
+Silicon Carbide: This material is used to modify cubic boron nitride (CBN) and diamond grinding wheels.

-Internationally, grinding wheels are represented by B, such as B107, where 107 represents the size of the abrasive particle diameter.
+Globally, grinding wheels are designated by the letter “B”, such as B107, where 107 represents the diameter of the abrasive particle.

-Saucer wheel (12V9, 11V9): Grinding spiral grooves, main and auxiliary cutting edges of milling cutters, trimming edges, etc.
+- Saucer wheel (12V9, 11V9): Ideal for grinding spiral grooves, main and auxiliary cutting edges of milling cutters, and trimming edges, among others.

-Whether you have a good set of tool grinding standards is a standard to judge whether a grinding center is professional.
+Having a set of comprehensive tool grinding standards is a criterion for evaluating the professionalism of a grinding center.

-The process of chamfer on edges(tool tip) is called “Chamfering”.
+The process of creating a chamfer on the tool tip is known as “chamfering.”

-Every professional company has its own grinding standards that have been summarized over many years.
+Every professional company has its own set of grinding standards that have been developed and refined over many years.

 Difference between HM drill and HSS drill:

-HSS drill bits: The vertex angle is generally 118°, sometimes greater than 130°.
-The blade is sharp and the requirements for accuracy (blade height difference, symmetry and circumferential run-out) are relatively low.
-There are many ways to repair the blade.
+HSS Drill Bits: The vertex angle is typically 118°, but can be greater than 130° in some cases.
+The blade is sharp and the requirements for precision, such as blade height difference, symmetry, and circumferential run-out, are relatively low.
+There are numerous methods for repairing the blade.

-HM drill bit: The top angle is generally 140°, the straight groove drills are often 130°.
-Three-edged drills are generally 150°.
-The blade and the tip (on the edges) are not sharp and are often passivated, or called inverted blade and chamfer, which require high accuracy.
-The chisel edge is often trimmed into an S-shape to facilitate chip breaking.
+HM Drill Bits: The top angle is usually 140°, while straight groove drills often have a 130° angle.
+Three-edged drills typically have a 150° angle.
+The blade and tip (on the edges) are not sharp and are frequently passivated through processes known as inverted blade and chamfer, which demand high precision.
+The chisel edge is often shaped into an S-shape to aid in chip breaking.

-The back angle of the cutting edge is very important for the tool.
-If the back angle is too large, the blade is easy to snap and “stick”; if the back angle is too small, the friction will be too large and it is not good for cutting.
+The angle at the back of the cutting edge is crucial for the effectiveness of the tool.
+If the angle is too steep, the blade is more prone to breaking and getting stuck, and if the angle is too shallow, the friction will be excessive and impede the cutting process.

-The back angle of the tool varies with the material being cut, the type of tool, and the diameter of the tool.
+The back angle of a tool can vary based on the material being cut, the type of tool, and the diameter of the tool.

-Generally speaking, the back angle decreases as the diameter of the tool becomes larger.
+As a general rule, the back angle decreases as the diameter of the tool increases.

 Tool detection equipment

-Tool inspection equipment is generally divided into three categories: tool setting gauge, projector and universal tool measuring instrument.
+Tool inspection equipment can be classified into three categories: tool setting gauges, projectors, and universal tool measuring instruments.

-The tool setting gauge is mainly used for tool setting preparation (length) of CNC equipment like machining centers, and also used to detect parameters such as angle, radius and step length.
+Tool setting gauges are mainly utilized for preparing the tool setting length on CNC machines like machining centers, and they can also be used to detect parameters such as angle, radius, and step length.

-The function of the projector is also used to detect parameters such as angle, radius, and step length.
+Projectors also have the ability to detect parameters such as angle, radius, and step length.

-However, the above two cannot generally measure the back angle of the tool while the universal tool measuring instrument can measure most of the geometric parameters of the tool, including the back angle.
+However, neither of these two options can typically measure the back angle of a tool.
+On the other hand, a universal tool measuring instrument can measure most of the geometric parameters of the tool, including the back angle.

-Therefore, the professional tool grinding center must be equipped with a universal tool measuring instrument.
+As a result, professional tool grinding centers must have a universal tool measuring instrument.

-However, there are not many suppliers of this equipment.
-German and French products are available on the market.
+Unfortunately, there are limited suppliers of this type of equipment, and German and French products are available in the market.

-The best equipment also needs to be operated by personnel.
-The training of grinding technicians is naturally one of the most critical links.
+Even the best equipment needs to be operated by skilled personnel.
+Hence, the training of grinding technicians is a crucial aspect.

-Due to the relative backwardness of China’s tool manufacturing industry and the serious lack of vocational and technical training, the training of tool grinding technicians can only be solved by enterprises themselves.
+Unfortunately, China’s tool manufacturing industry is relatively underdeveloped, and there is a serious shortage of vocational and technical training.
+As a result, the training of tool grinding technicians must be handled by individual enterprises.